 Instructions

-- Melt ¼ cup butter and combine with 1 can (300 ml / 14 oz) sweetened condensed milk and 1 teaspoon vanilla extract.
-Stir until smooth and creamy.
+- In a large mixing bowl, blend ⅔ cup unsalted butter (softened) with 12 ounces sweetened condensed milk and 1 teaspoon vanilla extract until smooth and glossy.

-- Coat each ball in extra graham cracker crumbs for texture and to prevent sticking.
+- Coat each ball in the reserved ¼ cup graham cracker crumbs until evenly covered.

 Notes